Common Tax Traps with Nonqualified Annuities

 Exchanging or annuitizing a deferred annuity

 Before the contract owner reaches age 59½, withdrawals from an annuity are subject to a penalty on the annuity’s gain.
 That is unless the withdrawal qualifies for an exception.
-For example, a distribution paid under an immediate annuity contract.
+For example, a distribution paid under an immediate contract.
 You cannot, however, escape the 10-percent early withdrawal penalty simply by exchanging a deferred annuity for an immediate annuity.
 An immediate annuity is one for which the payments start no later than one year after the date of purchase.
 In the IRS’s view, when a deferred annuity is exchanged for an immediate annuity, the date of purchase for the new contract remains the same as that of the exchanged contract.
 Therefore, if you exchange or annuitize a deferred annuity later than a year after purchase, the new contract will not qualify for the penalty exception.

 Structuring distributions as a series of substantially equal payments (SEPP or otherwise) would also qualify for the exception.
 Additional exceptions include withdrawals due to death or disability.
 As with IRAs, periodic payments must continue to age 59½ or for five years, whichever is later.